 “To Plant A Garden is to Believe in Tomorrow” is a beautiful quote by Audrey Hepburn.
-A talented artist friend of ours was commissioned to hand draw and turn the drawing into a digital graphic for us to use just for this project.
+A beautiful & talented artist friend of ours was commissioned to draw and design a digital graphic for us to use just for this project.
 She oozes talent as you can quite clearly see.

 Printing on Real Wood Paper